haxtheweb/hax-all-the-things/platforms/drupal-8/modules/hax/README.md

    local menu item / tab / contextual option show up when they have access to edit a node.
 If you want users to be able to upload files, grant the 'Upload files via HAX editor' permission.
 3. The default is to serve JS assets up from a CDN.
-Should you need to change this
+   Should you need to change this keep reading into building your own assets.

 NOTE on Text Formats: HAX is designed to work with nodes with bodies in the default Full HTML format where "Limit allowed HTML tags and correct faulty HTML"